 4. Black screen when inserting DVD/ Blue-ray

-This is actually a recurring issue with Xbox consoles: the screen turn black after inserting a DVD or Blue-ray disc.
+This is actually a recurring issue with Xbox consoles: the screen turns black after inserting a DVD or Blu-ray disc.

 Just remove the disc from the console, restart your Xbox Series X|S, and then re-insert the disc.
 The issue should be fixed.